dereneaton/ipyrad/docs/userguide.rst

 .. _CLI:
 Introductory tutorials
 ----------------------
-The following tutorials show an example run through for an entire data set of each common data type, and explains some vagaries unique to each data type.
-I recommend that everyone starts by reading through the Introductory tutorial.
+The following tutorials show an example run through of an entire data set to demonstrate either basic or advanced principles of using ipyrad.
+I recommend that anyone start by reading through the Introductory tutorial.

 .. toctree::
    :maxdepth: 1